GENI-NSF/geni-tools/README-stitching.txt

  - Check your RSpec does not have a typo in the `component_manager`.
 You asked for resources at an unknown aggregate.

+`Malformed arguments: *** verifygenicred`
+ - There was a problem with your credentials.
+Try renewing your slice?
 === Errors in the tool – you may need to report this as a bug ===

 ` … has request tag XXX that is already in use by …`